foodcoopshop/foodcoopshop.github.io/en/translating.md

 ---
 ## Translating

-Please contact Mario (office@foodcoopshop.com) if you want to make FoodCoopShop available in a new language.
-He will then prepare everything (e.g. create empty translation files) and you can start with the translation.
+[Please create a new issue]({{site.repo_url}}/issues/new) if you want to make FoodCoopShop available in a new language.
+We will then prepare everything (e.g. create empty translation files) and you can start with the translation.

 The following steps are necessary: